 The U.S. maintains military capabilities in the Western Pacific to support U.S. and regional security; economic and political interests; and to fulfill treaty and alliance agreements.
 These forces must facilitate projection of power to ensure peace and dissuade instability.
 They must have a strong, local command and control structure; must be readily and rapidly deployable in the face of threats and contingencies; must be manned, equipped, trained, and sustained by a modern logistics infrastructure; and must be capable of operating with allies and other foreign forces throughout the Pacific region.
-Also, these forces may be called upon to defend Japan and U.S. allies (as outlined in treaties and commitments require the U.S. to maintain strategic forces, assets, and infrastructure in the region to respond to threats and contingencies.
+Also, these forces may be called upon to defend Japan and U.S. allies (as outlined in treaties and treaty-like alliances).
+These international treaties, alliances, and commitments require the U.S. to maintain strategic forces, assets, and infrastructure in the region to respond to threats and contingencies.